marioRaouf/object_detection/readme.md

 4-run yolo_object_detection_in_an_image.py

-	the real time and video deteciton: work the same way as detection in one image but the only difference is we are not loading the image from a file but read the frame from a video or web cam.
+	the real time and video deteciton: work the same way as detection in a single image but the only difference is we are not loading the image from a file but read the frame from a video or web cam.

 you can find the original tutorials and download the weights and cfg files from : https://pysource.com/2019/07/08/yolo-real-time-detection-on-cpu/